BytemarkHosting/bmdash/README.md

 Then in your browser you can access 10.0.0.123:8080 to see the dev dashboard

 To find out more about how it all works please refer to `docs/`

-## Contact

-Sherman - He will be hiding under the table sherman@bytemark.co.uk

 [0]: https://docs.vagrantup.com/v2/why-vagrant/index.html
 [1]: https://www.virtualbox.org/